Our Love Affair with Credit

 - Filing for bankruptcy.
 If a repayment plan is not possible, then bankruptcy may be the solution.
 A detailed review of these options will be the subject of our next Starting Over publication.

-In summary, when a debtor is under an unbearable financial burden, seeking the advice of a bankruptcy trustee is an avenue to take on the route to financial rehabilitation.
+In summary, when a debtor is under an unbearable financial burden, seeking the advice of a Licensed Insolvency Trustee is an avenue to take on the route to financial rehabilitation.
 Many trustees will provide an initial assessment at no cost.
 Therefore, the debtor has nothing to lose and everything to gain in seeking a trustee's advice.

 - Klotz, Robert - Bankruptcy, Insolvency & Family Law (2002), page 1.2 (e)